aave/aip/content/aips/AIP-24.md

 * [Exchanges](https://www.coingecko.com/en/coins/paxos-standard#markets): Binance, itBit, Bitfinex, Coinsbit, Atomars, etc
 * Maturity: Late

-9. Social channels data (Size of communities, activity on Github)
+9. Social channels data as of July 6th, 2021 (Size of communities, activity on Github)

 [Paxos Twitter](https://twitter.com/PaxosGlobal): 23k followers

 10. Contracts date of deployments, number of transactions, number of holders for tokens

 * Date of Deployment: September 8th, 2018
 * Number of Transactions: 3,186,000+
 * Number of Holders: 109,500+

 ## Implementation

 The PAX price oracle will be served via [Chainlink](http://chain.link) as a [PAX/ETH feed](https://data.chain.link/ethereum/mainnet/crypto-eth/pax-eth).

 PAX will be used for depositing and lending.
 The following parameters are proposed: